jakeprem/short_links/README.md

 mixed use                            16.16       61.89 ms    ±58.98%       45.59 ms      165.74 ms
 create link (post /)                  6.83      146.33 ms     ±9.92%      141.32 ms      195.00 ms
 ```

+### Taxon - Go Links
+[Taxon](https://github.com/jakeprem/taxon) is a similar app implementing [Go Links](https://www.trot.to/go-links#definition), that's been running for almost a year now.
+The code quality
+is much worse though 😁 the focus there was getting the features I needed done as quickly as possible.

+Go links are basically named short links you use to access common links (`go/board` -> JIRA board, `go/prs` -> Team PRs, etc)